StreetSupport/gmhan/content/news-and-events/resource-from-november-full-network-event-employment-training-education.md

     If you would like to share any comments or feedback from the event then get in touch [info@gmhan.net](mailto:info@gmhan.net).
 We want to ensure our full network events are useful and productive, so we really value any feedback you have
   image: /assets/uploads/20221102_103805.jpg
+  heading: Resources from our November Full Network Event
 ---